 Methods

-Clinical data of 1 079 patients undergoing orthotopic liver transplantation in the First Affiliated Hospital of Xi'an Jiaotong University from January 2014 to December 2023 were retrospectively analyzed.
-The informed consents of all patients and/or family members were obtained and the local ethical committee approval was received.
-Among them, 848 patients were male and 231 female, aged from 6 months to 71 years, with a median age of 48 years.
-Medical records and biochemical indexes of all patients were collected.
-The incidence and risk factors of immediate complications after orthotopic liver transplantation were evaluated.
-The risk factors of postoperative immediate complications were assessed by Logistic regression analysis.
+Clinical data of 8 patients who underwent liver transplantation in the First Affiliated Hospital of Guangzhou Medical University from January 2024 to January 2025 were retrospectively analyzed.
+The informed consents of all patients were obtained and the local ethical committee approval was received.
+Among them, 7 patients were male and 1 female, aged from 34 to 62 years, with a median age of 48 years.
+Intraoperative and postoperative conditions were observed.
+The length of ICU and postoperative hospital stay were recorded.

 Results